 10 New Zealand facts for Kids

-#6: Children as low as 16 years can apply for a driving license.
+6. Children as low as 16 years can apply for a driving license.
 Incidentally, earlier it was even lower at 15 years.
-With good roads and one of the highest per capita rate of car ownerships, makes New Zealand a driver-friendly country.
+With good roads and one of the highest per capita rate of car ownership, makes New Zealand a driver-friendly country.

-#7: Nestled somewhere on the foothills of the tallest mountain, Mt.
+7. Nestled somewhere in the foothills of the tallest mountain, Mt.
 Everest, Nepal, is a plague to commemorate Sir Edmund Hillary’s amazing feat.
 He was a New Zealander, who was the first to scale to the top of the peak.
 A true legend and a source of inspiration for many.

-#9: The Prime Minster of New Zealand appointed a National Wizard, to help formulate key policies regarding magic.
+9. The Prime Minister of New Zealand appointed a National Wizard, to help formulate key policies regarding magic.